-ACM SIGGRAPH members are encouraged to nominate individuals for the Significant New Researcher Award by sending an email to the Technical Awards Chair (email@example.com) before January 31 of each year.
+ACM SIGGRAPH members are encouraged to nominate individuals for the Significant New Researcher Award by sending an email to the Technical Awards Chair (email@example.com) by January 31 of each year.

 - Name, address, phone number, and email address of the nominator

 - Name and email address of the candidate

 - Nomination statement (maximum of 500 words in length) addressing why the candidate should receive this award